Traps for the Unwary in Python’s Import System¶

 Since Python 2.6, however, the following also works properly:

-# working directory: project python -m package.tests.test_foo
+# working directory: project python -m example.tests.test_foo

 This last approach is actually how I prefer to use my shell when programming in Python - leave my working directory set to the project directory, and then use the -m switch to execute relevant submodules like tests or command line tools.
 If I need to work in a different directory for some reason, well, that’s why I also like to have multiple shell sessions open.